zonemaster/zonemaster-ldns/README.md

 ## Introduction

-This module provides a Perl interface to the [ldns library] from [NLnet Labs].
-This module includes the necessary C code from ldns, so the library does not need to be globally installed.
-It does, however, rely on a sufficiently recent version of OpenSSL being present.
+This module provides a Perl interface to the [ldns library] from [NLnet Labs] and depends on it being available.
+The module can either compile and use those libraries internally or link to already available ldns library given that the version is high enough.
+In both cases it relies on a sufficiently recent version of OpenSSL being present.

 This module is written as part of the [Zonemaster project], and therefore